 The Council has a significant borrowing requirement over the shortmedium term, with a particular cluster of loans maturing in the period 2.5 years to 6 years from now, all of which will require to be refinanced.
 The opportunity has arisen to consider forward dealing these loans.
-This would involve the Council entering into a legal commitment over the course of the next few months, to draw down these loans at specific intervals 2.5 years to 6 years from now, broadly matching the maturity profile of existing loans within this period.
-This would allow the Council to draw down these loans at interest rates that are priced against current historically low gilt levels, and also significantly less than current market forward projections. and eliminate any cost of carry.
+This would involve the Council entering into a legal commitment over the course of the next few months, to draw down these loans at specific intervals across the next 6 years, broadly matching the maturity profile of existing loans within this period.
+This would allow the Council to draw down these loans at interest rates that are priced against current historically low gilt levels, and also significantly less than current market forward projections, and eliminate any cost of carry.
 Officers will ensure that loans are drawn to match the existing maturity profile as closely as possible, that proposed interest rates continue to sit below forward interest rate projections, and that the overall borrowing remains within the Authorised Limit of £334.1m proposed below.
+The policy on borrowing in advance of need in the Council's Treasury Management Practices has been updated in line with this.

-Any borrowing undertaken in advance of need would be supported by a business case which will appraise the anticipated savings in borrowing costs (from expected increases in rates later in the year / in forthcoming years) against the carrying cost associated with borrowing in advance of need.
+Any other borrowing undertaken in advance of need would be supported by a business case which will appraise the anticipated savings in borrowing costs (from expected increases in rates later in the year / in forthcoming years) against the carrying cost associated with borrowing in advance of need.